exclusiveabhi/chatting-app/README.md

 3. **Configure Environment Variables**

    Create a `.env` file in the `backend` directory and set the required environment variables.
-Refer to `.env.example` for the required settings.
+Refer to `.env.example` for the required details.

 4. **Start the Backend Server**